libremfg/rhize-docs/content/concepts/manufacturing-data-hub.md

 The ISA-95 standard provides a perfect source to create a data model.
-And as it happens, its system of attributes and relations is inherently graph-like.
+And as it happens, its object-oriented system of attributes and relations has an inherent graph structure.
 Thus a database that uses the ISA-95 schema brings built-in standardization for all events, and the graph structure provides the context.

-Combined with pub-sub messaging, the hub now decouples devices and provides a standardized data model that makes the data from these devices visible as parts of a contextual whole.
+Combined with publish-subscribe messaging, the hub now decouples devices and provides a standardized data model that makes the data from these devices visible as parts of a contextual whole.

 However, this system still has major limitations:
 - It lacks a programming engine to evaluate the data and add logical transformations
 - The system needs to structure raw message data in its ISA-95 representation

-For to resolve both of these limitations, a Manufacturing Data Hub must also include a rules engine.
+To resolve both of these limitations, a manufacturing data dub must also include a rules engine.

 ## The rules engine creates responsiveness